shadadu/RocketPill/README.md

 # RocketPill

-This is a data and ML driven simulator for rockets to aid in general and failure testing before launch.
-The outline is to include the following main components:
+Simulation of rocket engines using off-the-shelf simulators and complexity science to support instability analysis and failure prediction in rocket engines and vehicles.

-1. A time series LLM (based on the Informer Model) to predict thrust curve for generating launch and flight
+1. A time series LLM (based on the Informer Model) to predict thrust curve for generating launch and flight using thrust curve data
-2. Pressure curve time series model to generate the chamber and wall pressure in combo
+3. Pressure curve time series model to generate the chamber and wall pressure
-3. Thermoacoustic instability model to predict possible pressure, heat, and acoustic instabilities
-4. Structural Integrity/Fault Tolerance model: Deduce or predict how the rocket's structure or walls respond or tolerate the Pressure curve and Thermoacoustic instablities.
-Currently, we are looking at a Finite Element (FE) Sectional-Tolerance model of the Rocket vehicle.
-This in a way means scanning the 3D rocket vehicle and combining or splitting components into finite element sections.
-Each FE section's tolerances (min/max tolerances) in terms of the factors that matter (pressure, heat, acoustic vibrations, etc) are then assigned.
-This FE tolerance model can then be used to simulate structural integrity during launch and flight.
-For example: Optimizing structural integrity of a pressure vessel via finite element analysis and machine learning based XGBoost approaches: https://www.nature.com/articles/s41598-025-96472-y
-5. An environmental model to simulate the wind and drag acting on the rocket, such as a pretrained weather DL model to simulate the wind and pressures at the launch site
-6. A visual or animation component using Unity/C#.
-Plug the model components into a Unity rocket simulation framework to enable visualizing the rocket launch and flight simulation.
+4. A time series and complexity science based model to predict on-set of Thermoacoustic instability: on-set of instabilities are known to be associated with transition from steady states to periodic states.
+Juniper & Sujith: Sensitivity and Nonlinearity of Thermoacoustic Oscillations

 Datasets and models are pushed to Hugging Face hub: https://huggingface.co/shaddie